ShipFail/consensus-oracle/IDEA.md

 ### 5.2.
 Demo Flow

-1. Ask: `Tell me a joke` → all models converge → Thoth returns the classic chicken joke as the **golden answer** with very high consensus.
+1. Ask: `Tell me a joke` → all models converge → Thoth returns the classic chicken joke as the **golden truth answer** with very high truth‑confidence.
-2. Ask: `What is the capital of France?` → perfect agreement → golden answer with near‑perfect consensus.
+2. Ask: `What is the capital of France?` → perfect agreement → golden truth answer with near‑perfect truth‑confidence.
-3. Ask: `When will AGI arrive?` → answers diverge → Thoth refuses to pick a golden answer, instead shows disagreement and warns that there is no stable truth here.
+3. Ask: `When will AGI arrive?` → answers diverge → Thoth refuses to pick a golden truth answer, instead shows disagreement and warns that there is no stable truth here.

 In under a minute, people see:

 - Thoth as a living **source‑of‑truth API**.
-- How "golden answers" emerge from deterministic cross‑model agreement.
+- How "golden truth answers" emerge from deterministic cross‑model agreement.
 - When Thoth is willing to speak—and when it steps back.

 ---